Father and Son

 Recently, my production company began promoting our offbeat monster spoof Notzilla, a movie unlike any other.
 Result?
 Wins and losses.
 Often, on the same day.
 Even as we are passed-over by conventional festivals full of regulation-style “indie” movies (desaturated color, sparse, curse-laden dialogue, gratuitous nudity, depressed characters staring into the distance), we’re being celebrated by some truly unique festivals.

 Last week, Notzilla was awarded Best in Show (the top film prize) at Con-Nooga, a big combo comics-games-cosplay-movies-etc. convention in Chattanooga, Tennessee, that is unlike any other.
-On the same night, our leading lady was winning Best Actress at Simply Indie, a refreshingly off-beat festival in Oklahoma (we were also a runner-up for Best Picture there).
+On the same night, our leading lady Tifani Ahrens Davis was winning Best Actress at Simply Indie, a refreshingly off-beat festival in Oklahoma (we were also a Finalist for Best Picture there).
 And two weeks before that, even as we were being passed over by conventional festivals, we were scooping up Best Picture and Best Actress awards at the adorably quirky Florida Comedy Film Festival.
 Last fall, Notzilla was proclaimed Best Comedy at the Will Rogers Motion Picture Festival, an event that regards comedies as important as moody-broody dramas.
 And it played to standing ovations at the wildly unconventional G-Fest in Chicago!

 So our big guy’s feeling the love.
 But also the “meh.”
 Why?
 Well, both for the same reason, I suspect: Because he’s being himself, since everyone else is taken.
 So, like him or leave him, our big little monster is who he is.